Subbuteo Tribute Website.

 Here are a couple of pictures of the pieces from an assembly outfit.
 You should be able to see that the bowler is identical to the version used in the OO scale version, and the bat is used in the same way - although in the early game it is a normal flat figure in a base with a handle - which is held upside down.
 A bit like using a celluloid goalkeeper on his head.
 The main differences between this and the later game are the fielders, who are on normal football bases, and the simple wickets.
 The different bases on the fielders result in different rules for catching and fielding.
 I've now produced a 1950s cricket rules page for those who wish to play this version of the game, and a flat era accessories page.

 As with the football display edition, this was basically the club edition without a pitch.
+The box matches the size and design of the football version, and makes for an attractive compact set.
 As the pitch was the most expensive part of the set, it cut the price drastically.
 In the 1960s, the display edition was 22/11d, whereas the club edition was 45/11d.
-The display edition had left the range by 1973, and so is only available in the early box types.
+The display edition had left the range by 1973, and so is only available in this early box type.
+I've shown the interior of this one, to show how the contents were laid out.
+The same layout was used as half of the Club Edition (shown below) with the pitch taking up the other half of the box.

-The standard cricket set.
-Included one fielding team, a bowler, two batsmen, two umpires, the balls, the bat, the wickets and wicket stops.
-In both the display and club editions, the usual arrangement is red capped batsmen, and light blue capped fielders, but variations are quite common.
-The later version originally has a card interior (as shown) but later swaps to polystyrene.
-By the 1980s the pitch is a nylon one.
+The standard cricket set of course, and the longest running version.
+This included one fielding team, a bowler, two batsmen, two umpires, the balls, the bat, the wickets and wicket stops.
+In both the display and club editions, the usual arrangement was red capped batsmen, and light blue capped fielders.
+The early sets have the same variations to the pieces that were seen in the display set (so see above for details).

-This expensive set was rather in the manner of the football International edition, including most of the cricket accessory range - a scoreboard, the sightscreens, the groundsmen, and the deckchair supporters.
-Like the 1960s football editions, the fence surround wasn't included in this set (sadly).
-The set actually appeared a few years after the club and display editions, simply because the extra components were also later arrivals to the range (the 1966-67 Cricket range only reaches set TC-M).
-The above pictures show that there were two different illustrations on the early cricket sets.
+This expensive set was designed in the manner of the football International editions, and therefore included most of the cricket accessory range - a scoreboard, the sightscreens, the groundsmen, and the deckchair supporters.
+Like the 1960s football editions, the fence surround wasn't included in this set (rather sadly), which is why it remains one of the rarer cricket items.
+The set was a later arrival to the game, turning up in 1969.
+The reason was simply because the extra components were also later arrivals to the range.
+The 1966-67 Cricket range only reached set TC-M. Charles Stadden's invoice for the two deck chair users and the "man in cap pulling roller" was dated 19th January 1967.

 My 1970s version of this set features England (in blue caps) and Australia (in green caps), although sets can also feature the West Indies.
-The two batsmen and the wicket keeper are supplied in the colours of both teams, but as only one fielding team is supplied, this tends to be all fielders without caps to keep them neutral (I'm not sure how this worked with the West Indies).
+The two batsmen and the wicket keeper are supplied in the colours of both teams, but as only one fielding team is supplied, this tends to be all fielders without caps to keep them neutral.
+I'm not sure how this was supposed to work with the West Indies, but of course, you could buy the fielding sides as separate sets.

 In the later versions of this set, you might be unlucky to get a nylon pitch.
-In addition, the sets start using fielders with caps, but they often do not get their hats painted, so in effect, you have white capped fielders.
+In addition, the sets finally start using fielders with caps, but often the hats are un-painted, so in effect, you have white capped fielders.
 I guess this kept them neutral.

-Only available for a few years circa 1981-83, this was basically the Club edition with a pair of floodlights added.
+Only available right at the end of the cricket run (from 1981-83), this was basically the Club edition with a pair of floodlights added.
 I thought floodlit one day cricket matches were a more recent development than this, but in fact they started in the mid 1970s.
 There are a couple of minor tweaks to this version.
-The cricket balls are white (so that they show up under the floodlights) and the batsmen and wicket keeper's pads are painted black.
+The cricket balls were white (so that they show up under the floodlights) and the batsmen and wicket keeper's pads were painted black.
+As with the 1980s Test Match Edition, you can get "neutral" fielders with white caps.

 The Floodlighting set was the most expensive cricket set produced, costing £17.50 in 1981 compared with £10.50 for the Club, and £12.50 for the Test Match.
 This surprised me at first, but is logical when you think of the cost of floodlights compared to a scoreboard, sightscreens and some spectators.
 Nevertheless, the boxes of Test and Floodlighting set are the same size, and somehow the Test Match one feels the more classy.
 Which is perhaps why the floodlighting set did not sell in any great numbers.